 Planning a Funeral Service for Cremation

-The needs and expectations of our families are changing and we've responded with funeral service options tailored to these new expectations.
+The needs and expectations of our families are changing and we have responded with funeral service options tailored to these new expectations.

 Two generations ago, traditional funerals (visitation, funeral service and service at the cemetery) were common.
 It was what everyone expected.

-But, as the demand for cremation services increased, there has been a shift in the types of services available.
+But, as the demand for cremation services increases, there has been a shift in the types of services available.
 Many more families are choosing cremation and holding a memorial service afterwards.
-Family members and friends still came together to pay their respects to the deceased and find emotional support but they did so in less formal ways.
+Family members and friends still come together to pay their respects to the deceased and find emotional support but they do so in less formal ways.

 We invite you to read more on our page about how to make funeral arangements for cremation.